Skip to content

 m0::e1 - Traits

 Traits are one of the ways in which we can begin to create structure in our programs.
 In Rust, traits are somewhat like interfaces seen in other languages.
 A struct can implement multiple traits and we can enable lots of different types of input as function arguments by specifying them somewhat generically.
 Imagine a function definition.
 Argument A might be an f32, argument B might be a &Vec<i64>, but argument C could support a range of possible inputs, by specifying that all arguments in the third spot (C), should implement the interface Alpha.
-Meaning that they all must implement some form of behaviour that is needed by this function.
+Meaning that they all must implement some form of interface that is needed by this function.
 It could have lots of other behavior, but we don't care about that behavior.
-Or we could even require multiple kinds of behavior such as argument C must support behavior of trait Alpha + trait Beta + trait Omega.
+Or we could even require multiple kinds of traits such as argument C must implement trait Alpha + trait Beta + trait Omega.
 This is known as composition.
 Now for the exercise.

 • Read this link about traits